-Through their various imprints the label showcases a wide range of musical genres and styles such as: Downtempo, Chill-Out, Nu/Future-Jazz, Drum & Bass, Bass Music, Dubstep, UK Garage, House, Electronica (EDM), Trap, Hip-Hop, Trip-Hop, Soul, Funk, Leftfield, Experimental, Dance, Pop and more.
+Through their various imprints, the label showcases a wide range of musical genres and styles such as: Downtempo, Chill-Out, Nu/Future-Jazz, Drum & Bass, Bass Music, Dubstep, UK Garage, House, Electronica (EDM), Trap, Hip-Hop, Trip-Hop, Soul, Funk, Leftfield, Experimental, Dance, Pop and more.

-NEXGEN MUSIC is an artist-centric brand devoted to creating a forward-looking, inclusive and multifaceted musical community.
-They foster a philosophy of artistic growth, collaboration and experimentation, uniting promising new talent with established music production artists.
+NexGen Music is an artist-centric brand devoted to creating a forward-looking, inclusive, and multifaceted musical community.
+They foster a philosophy of artistic growth, collaboration, and experimentation, uniting promising new talent with established music production artists.

-Forming an independent record label was always a long-time aspiration of mine, born from my introduction and curiosity in underground music back in the late 80's and early 90's.
-I come from a strong music family background and have been blessed to witness firsthand the evolution of early Dance, Rave, Hardcore, Breakbeat and the later Jungle, Drum & Bass and UK Garage music scenes of a new era.
+Forming an independent record label was always a long-time aspiration of mine, born from my introduction and curiosity in underground music back in the late '80s and early '90s.
+I come from a strong music family background and have been blessed to witness firsthand the evolution of early Dance, Rave, Hardcore, Breakbeat, and the later Jungle, Drum & Bass, and UK Garage music scenes of a new era.
 My first foray into music/label management came when I set up an audio production company on my college campus while studying for a sound engineering degree in London.
 This offered me the opportunity to sharpen my music production and engineering skills while learning the ropes of talent development and artist management.

 In 2001, I officially branded the label as NexGen Music, and in 2003 moved the label across the Atlantic to Brooklyn, NY, where I spent several years building prior to moving to the nation's capital (Washington D.C.), where we are currently headquartered.

 This is a hard question because our ultimate mission has never been explicitly defined.
 One thing that we are extremely passionate about is the preservation of music as an art.
 I say this because we feel that the ‘art’ behind music is dying as we know it.
-In a nutshell, our perception is that a). music as an art has become undervalued and something that just “anyone” can do given the availability of ‘shortcut’ technologies and social media, which offer a low-barrier to entry (which must of course be noted as being a good thing in many aspects).
+In a nutshell, our perception is that a). music as an art has become undervalued and something that just “anyone” can do given the availability of ‘shortcut’ technologies and social media, which offer a low barrier to entry (which must of course be noted as being a good thing in many aspects).
 And b).
-Which expands upon my ‘undervalued’ comment, we feel that music is just so under appreciated.
-Say, when you walk into a department store or dining out in a restaurant, the presence of music is just expected to be there.
-It always just “on” in the background and most of the time we do not pay it any mind or take the time to appreciate its existence and how much of it plays a part in the atmosphere and subsequently our moods in the situation.
+Which expands upon my ‘undervalued’ comment, we feel that music is just so underappreciated.
+Say, when you walk into a department store or dine out in a restaurant, the presence of music is just expected to be there.
+It is always just “on” in the background and most of the time we do not pay it any mind or take the time to appreciate its existence and how much of it plays a part in the atmosphere and subsequently our moods in the situation.
 As a species, I believe that we have become almost ambivalent to its presence and meaning.

-We are a true multi-genre indie label specializing in various genres such as, Downtempo, Chill-Out, Nu/Future-Jazz, Drum & Bass, Bass Music, Dubstep, UK Garage, House, Electronica (EDM), Trap, Hip-Hop, Trip-Hop, Soul, Funk, Leftfield, Experimental, Dance (and even venturing into Pop!).
+We are a true multi-genre indie label specializing in various genres such as: Downtempo, Chill-Out, Nu/Future-Jazz, Drum & Bass, Bass Music, Dubstep, UK Garage, House, Electronica (EDM), Trap, Hip-Hop, Trip-Hop, Soul, Funk, Leftfield, Experimental, Dance (and even venturing into Pop!).

 We are all about whatever sounds good!